deckgo/deckdeckgo/webcomponents/slides/chart/src/components/slide/readme.md

 This template could be added to your presentation using the following methods.

-> If you are using our Starter Kit, no need to worry about this, this template is included, therefore you could skip the "Installation" chapter.
+> This template is included per default in our Developer Kit

 ### From a CDN